nhcarrigan/becca-docs/docs/testing-changes.md

 ```

 This check should pass before making a pull request.
 It is possible that a failure is a false positive - however, any changes to the configuration should be discussed in our Discord server to confirm that it is actually a false positive.

+## Further Assistance

+If you are stuck getting one of these checks to pass, we encourage you to create a [draft pull request](/creating-pr.md) and asking for help in the `#contributors` channel of our [Discord server](https://chat.naomi.lgbt).